 [info] Publishing build scan...

-[info] https://ge.mycompany.com/s/5563ccpas77ua
+[info] https://develocity.mycompany.com/s/5563ccpas77ua

-Controlling when build scans are published
+Controlling when Build Scans are published

 Publishing every build run

 This is the default.
-There are many advantages to publishing build scans regularly, such as being able to track the behavior and performance of a build over time.
+There are many advantages to publishing Build Scans regularly, such as being able to track the behavior and performance of a build over time.
 It makes no sense relying on ad-hoc publishing of scans in such a situation as it’s easy to forget on the command line.
 Should you decide to explicitly enforce this default option, you can do this as follows

-This approach means that you get a build scan for every successful and failed build that runs, including from your continuous integration infrastructure and your developers.
+This approach means that you get a Build Scan for every successful and failed build that runs, including from your continuous integration infrastructure and your developers.

-If you want to deactivate build scans for a particular build, you can pass the |
+If you want to deactivate Build Scans for a particular build, you can pass the |

 Publishing on demand

-We imagine that when you first start experimenting with build scans, you won’t want to publish them all the time until you become familiar with the implications.
+We imagine that when you first start experimenting with Build Scans, you won’t want to publish them all the time until you become familiar with the implications.
 Even then, you may have good reason not to go all-in and automate the process.
-That’s where one-off build scans come in.
+That’s where one-off Build Scans come in.

-If you only want to publish build scans when explicitly requested, use the following publish configuration:
+If you only want to publish Build Scans when explicitly requested, use the following publish configuration:

 When publishing on-demand, you can pass the scan